Taxation in Puerto Rico: Federal income taxes

 However, notwithstanding these requirements, some residents of Puerto Rico are not required to file federal income tax returns because their income falls below the poverty threshold.
 As of 2019, the median income of Puerto Rico was $20,166, which falls below the poverty threshold of $24,400.
 The IRS does not require individuals or households below the poverty threshold to pay federal income tax.

-Puerto Rico residents pay more in federal income taxes every year than do residents of six U.S. states: "From 1998 up until 2006, when Puerto Rico was hit by its present economic recession, Puerto Rico consistently contributed more than $4 billion annually in federal taxes and impositions into the national fisc."
-This was more that the IRS collected from taxpayers in six States of the Union: Vermont, Wyoming, South Dakota, North Dakota, Montana, and Alaska, as well as the Northern Mariana Islands.
+From 1998 up until 2006, Puerto Rico consistently contributed more than $4 billion annually in federal taxes and impositions.
+The average taxes paid by Puerto Ricansincluding not just federal income taxes, but other federal and non-federal taxes as wellin 2002 was $3,071 per capita, which was lower than in the states, where the average taxes paid was $9,426.
+This represented 28% of personal income, compared to 30% in the states.

 As the cutoff point for income taxation in Puerto Rico is lower than that imposed by the U.S. IRS code and because the per-capita income in Puerto Rico is much lower than the average per-capita income of the US states, more Puerto Rico residents pay income taxes to the local taxation authority than if the IRS code were applied to the island.

-This occurs because "the Commonwealth of Puerto Rico government has a wider set of [fiscal] responsibilities than do U.S. State and local governments."
-As a result, the Commonwealth government imposes a separate income tax to make up for revenue funds that would otherwise be available through state-like funding resulting from federal income tax.
+The Puerto Rican government has a wider set of fiscal responsibilities than US State and local governments.
+As a result, the Commonwealth government imposes a higher income tax to make up for revenue funds that would otherwise be available through state-like funding resulting from federal income tax.

 Only certain residents of Puerto Rico are required to file federal income tax returns.
 According to the Internal Revenue Service:

 In general, United States citizens and resident aliens who are bona fide residents of Puerto Rico during the entire tax year, which for most individuals is January 1 to December 31, are only required to file a U.S. federal income tax return if they have income sources outside of Puerto Rico or if they are employees of the U.S. government.
 Bona fide residents of Puerto Rico generally do not report income received from sources within Puerto Rico on their U.S. income tax return.
 However, they should report all income received from sources outside Puerto Rico on their U.S. income tax return.
 Residents of Puerto Rico who are employed by the government of the United States or who are members of the armed forces of the United States also should report all income received for their services to the government of the United States on their U. S. income tax return.